sindresorhus/got/documentation/2-options.md

 //=> {token: 'secret', …}
 ```

 This option is enumerable.
-In order to define non-enumerable properties, do the following:
+In order to define non-enumerable properties inside, do the following:

 ```js
 import got from 'got';